 1) Install a Wireless Network Adapter in each PC and create an “Ad Hoc” Wireless Network.
 This is a network in which the two PCs talk directly with one another, rather than via a Wireless Access Point.
 “Internet Connection Sharing” is then enabled on the actual Internet connection in the “host” PC and the “client” PC will have Internet access provided the “host” is running and online.

-2) The preferred option for connecting more than computer is to use a broadband Router and, with ADSL, this should be a combined “Router/ADSL Modem”.
-Cable broadband uses as "stand-alone" router as the supplied modem supports an ethernet connection.
+2) The preferred option for connecting more than one computer is to use a broadband Router and, with ADSL, this should be a combined “Router/ADSL Modem”.
 This is an ”Infrastructure” wireless network because the connected PCs communicate via the router’s Wireless Access Point.
-Again, a wireless adapter is installed in any PC that needs to connect wirelessly, but often the main PC is close enough to the router for it to use a “wired” connection with only the remote PC connecting wirelessly.
+Again, a wireless adapter is installed in any PC that needs to connect wirelessly, but often the main PC is close enough to the router for it to use a “wired” connection with only the remote PC connecting wirelessly

-With a router, as in option (2), it is the router which connects directly to the ISP and not one of the connected PCs.
+With a router, it is the router which connects directly to the ISP and not one of the connected PCs.
 The router in turn allocates the IP addresses to the PCs, using one of the address ranges reserved for Local Area Networks, usually 192.168.xxx.xxx

 Either of these options will additionally allow you to run File and/or Printer Sharing wirelessly across the network.

 If you are running software firewalls, the IP addresses of the networked PCs must be put into its "trusted" area to allow them to communicate with one another.